1. Components

 Use the border radius utility classes to make tables more rounded.

-Header titles horizontally divided.
+Header titles vertically divided.

 Header in gray color